 - Six credit hours of Principles of Economics (ECON 2010 and 2020).

-- Nine credit hours of upper-level electives, which can be chosen from a large number of interesting offerings.
+- Nine credit hours of upper-level electives, 3000 level and above (excluding 5910, 5920 and 5980) which can be chosen from the large number of courses listed below.

 Courses that address this wide array of interests include:

 - ECON 3190–Environmental Economics

 - ECON 3200–Money and Making

 - ECON 3800–International Economics